kastiglione/kastiglione.github.io/_posts/2019-01-25-unified-lldb-print-command.md

 The `vo` command is an alias for `frame variable -O`, and the matching Python function is [`GetValueForVariablePath`](https://lldb.llvm.org/python_reference/lldb.SBFrame-class.html#GetValueForVariablePath).

-It's fairly simple to implement `vo`, call `GetValueForVariablePath()`, handle any errors, and printing the description.
+It's fairly simple to implement `vo`, call `GetValueForVariablePath()`, handle any errors, and print the description.
 The code is:

 ```python
 def vo(expression, frame, result):